Welcome

 Maybe it's just that it's summer, and irreverence is expected.
 Or maybe it's that I was so busy during

-to admit in public, but I have been lazy lately.
+admit in public, but I have been lazy lately.
 Well, not so much lazy as floating.
-I guess it's to be
+I guess it's to be expected.

 Well, for one: I'm going to Pickens, SC at the end of the month to do some sort of collaborative